mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-An external uptime monitor will check the availability of all documentation available at https://docs.webchartnow.com/resources/system-specifications/fhir-application-programming-interface-api/ and the linked subpages.
-Both up- and downtime will be logged to be reported quarterly.
-The cause of any downtime and the duration will also be logged   In the event of any downtime, the amount of downtime can be reported at daily, weekly, or monthly intervals in addition to the quarterly reports, and the cause of each downtime occurrence will be reported.
+An external uptime monitor will check the availability of all documentation available at https://docs.webchartnow.com/resources/system-specifications/fhir-application-programming-interface-api/?utm_source=bluehive&utm_medium=chat&utm_campaign=bluehive-ai and the linked subpages.
+The uptime rate will be calculated as the total time the documentation is available (numerator) divided by the total monitoring period (denominator).
+The downtime rate will be calculated as the total time the documentation is unavailable (numerator) divided by the total monitoring period (denominator).
+Both up- and downtime rates, along with the cause and duration of any downtime, will be logged and reported quarterly.
+In the event of downtime, the downtime rate can also be reported at daily, weekly, or monthly intervals, and the cause of each downtime occurrence will be included in the report.

 #### Expected Outcome(s)

-It is expected that all documentation will maintain an uptime of greater than 99.9%.
-Any downtime is expected to be caused by minor errors, such as a connection timeout or planned maintenance, and last for a duration of 10 minutes or less.
+It is expected that all documentation will maintain an uptime rate (numerator: total time available, denominator: total monitoring period) greater than 99.9%.
+Any downtime is expected to be caused by minor errors, such as connection timeouts or planned maintenance, and last for a duration of 10 minutes or less.

 #### Care Setting(s)